aiming-lab/GRAPE/README.md

 <hr style="border: 2px solid gray;"></hr>

-A simple and scalable codebase for training and fine-tuning vision-language-action models (VLAs) for generalist robotic
+A simple and scalable codebase for Trajectory-wise DPO() vision-language-action models (VLAs) for generalist robotic We introduce \textit{trajectory-wise preference optimization} (TPO) to align VLA policies on a trajectory level by implicitly modeling reward from both successful and failure trials, boosting generalizability to diverse tasks.
 manipulation:

 - **Different Dataset Mixtures**: We natively support arbitrary datasets in RLDS format, including arbitrary mixtures of